'Kill them all' -- Russian-linked Facebook accounts called for violence

 Facebook's terms of service prohibit content that is "hate speech, threatening, or... incites violence."

+Asked for comment, a Facebook spokesperson told CNN, "We don't allow the promotion of violence on Facebook but know we need to do better.
+We are hiring thousands of new people to our review teams, building better tools to keep our community safe, and investing in new technologies to help locate more banned content and bad actors."

-Facebook has not commented on the violent posts despite multiple requests from CNN, but Facebook's Vice President of Policy and Communications, Elliot Schrage, has said the company is working to develop greater safeguards against election interference and other forms of abuse.
+Facebook's Vice President of Policy and Communications, Elliot Schrage, has said the company is working to develop greater safeguards against election interference and other forms of abuse.
 In a blog post earlier this month, Schrage said Facebook is "still looking for abuse and bad actors on our platform — our internal investigation continues."

 The Internet Research Agency, a secretive company based in St. Petersburg, which the US intelligence community has linked to the Kremlin, appears to be the source of 470 inauthentic Facebook accounts that shared a wide range of controversial messages.
 Documents obtained by CNN show the IRA included a "Department of Provocations" that sought to spread fake news and social divisions in the West.